ninja-ide/ninja-ide-documentation/docs/plugin.rst

 .. method:: insert\_text(self, text)

-This method inserts text in the current cursor position.
+This method inserts text into the current cursor position.

 .. method:: get\_file\_syntax(self, editorWidget=None)

 This method returns the syntax for the current file.
-The syntax isvrepresented as a dictionary that contains the descriptor that Ninja recognizes for each language (if the Editor Widget is not specified it returns the information from the current editor in focus).
+The syntax is represented as a dictionary that contains the descriptor that Ninja recognizes for each language (if the Editor Widget is not specified it returns the information from the current editor in focus).